Editor: Dr Tim Harding |

 We also invite you to read our main Irish news page and international Seniors news and Seniors calendar pages.

-We have two teams in the 65+ section and one in the 50+ tournament although only three players aged under 65 were available to travel.
+We had two teams in the 65+ section and one in the 50+ tournament although only three players aged under 65 were available to travel.
+So Jim Murray, a veteran of 65+ teams since 2016, kindly agreed to play on board three for the 50+ team and captain it so that the others would not be disappointed.

-Details of the European Senior Team Championships, to be held in Crete in late August and early September, can now be found on our Seniors calendar page.
-So again please contact Gerry if you are interested (or respond in the Seniors Whatsapp group that he runs).
-Composition of our teams for Crete will be decided soon after the Albanian tournament in order for players to book flights etc. The closing date to enter teams is in mid-June.
+Details of the European Senior Team Championships, to be held in Crete in late August and early September, can be found on our Seniors calendar page.
+Please contact Gerry MacElligott if you are interested (or respond in the Seniors Whatsapp group that he runs).

 Some Irish seniors are also entered for the congress in Bruges (August) and will probably fly the flag at various events later in the year in Spain.
 For details of these see our seniors calendar.